DTJF/fbdoc/src/doc/Examples.md

    ~~~
    The first command generates a lot of Doxygen messages (depending on
    the settings in *Doxyfile*).
 It should end with message '`***
    Doxygen has finished`'.
-The second command makes fb-doc run in \ref
+The second command makes \Proj run in \ref
    SubSecOptSyntax and repair the listing sections in the Doxygen
    output files.
 After all you should have a new folder *html* (in the
    folder *doc*) containing your personal version of this